 Travellers holding special Games travelcards were allowed to use them on the Javelin train service, which ran with no pre-booking facility so everyone got an equal chance to travel in style.
 Prices were affordable, meaning no one needed to try and win money just to get the chance of a ride, and although the first official train service left 5 minutes late on the inaugural Olympic trip, the service ran throughout the rest of the games without further problems - completing the journey from St Pancras to the Olympic Park in Stratford in around seven minutes.

 Some of the busiest days - most noticeably the expected problem day of Monday 6th August - did see build-ups of queues as anticipated.
 131,000 people completed the trip on that day, with an average of 90,000 per day over the other days when the Olympic Park was in use.
 The result was a wait time of around 25 minutes on occasions - surprisingly light considering that 1.4 million people used the 12-car and that the London underground, overground and Docklands Railway experienced their heaviest ever passenger loads.

-And from August the 29th , the Javelin gets another opportunity to prove itself as part of plans for the Paralympic games train travel services.
-There has been a reportedly unprecedented interest in obtaining tickets for Paralympics events, which has resulted in predictions that around 50,000 people are expected to travel on the high speed Javelin trains each day.
+And from August the 29th 2012 , the Javelin got another opportunity to prove itself as part of plans for the Paralympic games train travel services.
+There had been a reportedly unprecedented interest in obtaining tickets for Paralympics events, which resulted in predictions that around 50,000 people were expected to travel on the high speed Javelin trains each day.

 Paralympic Javelin Timetable

-If you're one of the two million plus sports fans who already have Paralympic Games tickets to watch an event at the Olympic Park you don't really need to worry about the Javelin Train timetable.
-The straightforward answer to questions on Javelin train times is that Southeastern - the operators of the service - have it covered just as well as they did during the main events where the trains ran like clockwork.
+If you were one of the two million plus sports fans who already had Paralympic Games tickets to watch an event at the Olympic Park you didn't really need to worry about the Javelin Train timetable.
+The straightforward answer to questions on Javelin train times was that Southeastern - the operators of the service - had it covered just as well as they did during the main events where the trains ran like clockwork.